SaqibKhan/CusotomAzureResourceVisualizer/readme.md

      Run the following command
      npm -i

+   **Problem:** Node Sass does not yet support your current environment: Windows 64-bit with Unsupported runtime (59)
+                For more information on which environments are supported please see:https://github.com/sass/node- sass/releases/tag/v3.13.1

-     # run the following command to update you glup saas to the latest version
+**Solution:** # run the following command to update you glup saas to the latest version
      npm install gulp-sass@3.2.1 --save-dev
 ## License